§ 113-127. Application of Article.

 (8) Game Fish. - Inland game fish and such other game fish in coastal fishing waters as may be regulated by the Department.

-(8a) Game Lands. - Lands owned, leased, controlled, or cooperatively managed by the Wildlife Resources Commission for public hunting, trapping, or fishing.
+(8a) Game Lands. - Lands owned, allocated to, leased, controlled, or cooperatively managed by the Wildlife Resources Commission.

 (9) Inland Fishing Waters. - All inland waters except private ponds; and all waters connecting with or tributary to coastal sounds or the ocean extending inland or upstream from: